The Fragmented Feast: How Food Toxins Shatter Our Sacred Connection to Nourishment

 - Progressive muscle relaxation before meals to activate parasympathetic digestion

-- Somatic experiencing techniques to release food trauma stored in the body
+- Somatic practices to release trauma patterns stored in the body

 - Abhyanga (self-massage with warm oil) to restore embodied presence